Mining Claims Map — Colorado

 Key minerals: gold, silver, molybdenum, lead, zinc, vanadium.
 Notable deposits: Climax Molybdenum, Henderson Mine, Cripple Creek, Summitville.
 Mining districts: San Juan Mountains, Leadville, Teller County, Clear Creek.

-The Colorado Division of Reclamation, Mining and Safety administers mineral rights in Colorado.
-Claim data is accessible through BLM LR2000.
+The Bureau of Land Management (BLM) administers mineral rights in Colorado.
+Claim data is accessible through BLM MLRS (Mineral & Land Records System).

 How to Create a Mining Claims Map for Colorado